My Products

 API call with API key

-Add only when API key is demanded
+Add only when an API key is required.

 curl -i -X GET \